 Driven by science, storytelling, and social justice, Tariana V. Little’s work embodies what she calls “intentional creativity for social change.”
 She teaches about innovation and entrepreneurship (HPM 557), serves on the Doctor of Public Health program Admissions Committee, and is a graduate practicum preceptor for the Master’s program in Health Management.

-Working at the intersections of public health, communications, and business, Tariana is the founding CEO of EmVision Productions, a media boutique in MA that helps forward-thinking organizations convey how they are changing the world.
-Leveraging their Social Impact Storytelling™ framework, their portfolio of clients include The Jimmy Fund/Dana-Farber Cancer Institute, Boston Medical Center, The City of Chelsea, and other notable organizations.
+Working at the intersections of public health, communications, and business, Tariana is the founding CEO of EmVision Productions, a media boutique in MA that helps visionary organizations convey their value and values.
+Leveraging their Social Impact Storytelling™ framework, their portfolio of clients include The Boston Foundation, Amplify Latinx, The Jimmy Fund/Dana-Farber Cancer Institute, Boston Medical Center, The City of Chelsea, and other notable organizations.

 Prior to HSPH, she managed the launch and expansion of UMass Boston’s Office of Health Disparities Research and Training and served in the American Journal of Public Health’s inaugural Student Media Think Tank, helping to rebrand the Journal’s media presence for future generations.
 Tariana has also worked in health-related projects in the US, Dominican Republic, Mexico (lived), Spain (lived), and Kenya.

-Currently, she serves on the Board of Directors of the Massachusetts Health Quality Partners, the Community Advisory Board of the Gastón Institute for Latino Public Policy, the Diversity Board of the Big Sister Association of Greater Boston, and the Boston Chapter Board of New Leaders Council (alum).
+Currently, she serves on the Board of Directors of the Massachusetts Health Quality Partners and Union Capital Boston.
+She previously served on the Community Advisory Board of the Gastón Institute for Latino Public Policy, the Diversity Board of the Big Sister Association of Greater Boston, and the Boston Chapter Board of New Leaders Council (alum).